eArmada8/Ys8_IT3/README.md

 `-o, --overwrite`
 Overwrite existing files without prompting.

+### ys8_it3_import_assets.py
+Double click the python script and it will search the current folder for all .it3 files with exported folders, and import the meshes and textures in the folder back into the it3 file.
+This script requires a working it3 file already be present as it does not reconstruct the entire file; only the known relevant sections.
+The remaining parts of the file (the skeleton and any animation data, etc) are copied unaltered from the intact it3 file.
+By default, it will apply c77 compression to the relevant blocks.

+It will make a backup of the original, then overwrite the original.
+It will not overwrite backups; for example if "model.it3.bak" already exists, then it will write the backup to "model.it3.bak1", then to "model.it3.bak2", and so on.

+**Command line arguments:**
+`ys8_it3_import_assets.py [-h] it3_filename`

+`-h, --help`
+Shows help message.

 ### ys8_it3_to_basic_gltf.py
 Double click the python script to run and it will attempt to convert the IT3 model into a basic glTF model, with skeleton.
 This tool as written is for obtaining the skeleton for rigging the .fmt/.ib/.vb/.vgmap meshes from the export tool.  *The meshes included in the model are not particularly useful as they cannot be exported back to IT3,* just delete them and import the exported meshes (.fmt/.ib/.vb./vgmap) instead - the tool only includes meshes because Blender refuses to open a glTF file without meshes.
 After importing the meshes, Ctrl-click on the armature and parent (Object -> Parent -> Armature Deform {without the extra options}).